8LWXpg/typst-treet/lib.typ

     let body = content.body

     if body.has("children") {
-      let iter = body.children
+      // children in the iter should looks like [content..., item...] let iter = body.children

+      // render item body, remaining iter should looks like [item...]
       [#__marker#while (iter.len() > 0) and (not iter.at(0).func() == list.item) {
         iter.remove(0)
       }\ ]